Here are some of the goodies we brought back from Malaysia.

 Deep fried bananas with crunchy batter.

-Kueh Kodok (banana fritters) which is also made with banana which has been mashed and mixed with some flour, oats, etc. More on following page.
-Click here to continue reading
+Kueh Kodok (banana fritters) which is also made with banana which has been mashed and mixed with some flour, oats, etc. Continue reading

 For the last day of our trip, Ben and I had breakfast at the hotel.

 We picked up some Seri Muka kueh for tea time.

 Ben’s sister brought us to Nasi Lemak Brilliant for lunch.
 It’s a franchise restaurant.
 Ben’s sister had Hainanese Chicken Rice which came with bean sprouts and fish ball soup on the side.